Identifying seed varieties that deserve to be “known and grown” for their agronomic and culinary value to our region.

 In the spring of 2015, Kitchen Cultivars was launched when a reserve of 14 pounds of beans was divided between 6 regional growers, planted and monitored throughout the season.
 The harvest was a success, and Hank garnered significant attention from chefs, media and the public.

-The current aim of Kitchen Cultivars it to bring together the farming and culinary communities to identify crop varieties that will perform well for the farmers and cooks of our region.
-This is accomplished by conducting trials with farms across the region that evaluate the resulting crops based on performance on the field; after harvest, culinary professionals conduct in-kitchen trials testing the culinary strengths and weaknesses of each variety.
-The initial trials in 2017 focused on escarole and colored-flesh radishes as crops that could be made available late in the growing season and into the winter.
-Trials in 2018 will focus on miniature lettuces, which can be planted successively throughout the season for several crops.
+The current aim of Kitchen Cultivars is to bring together the farming and culinary communities to identify crop varieties that will perform well for the farmers and cooks of our region.
+This is accomplished by conducting trials with Hudson Valley farms that evaluate the resulting crops based on performance on the field; after harvest, culinary professionals conduct in-kitchen trials testing the culinary strengths and weaknesses of each variety.
+The initial trials in 2017 focused on escarole and colored-flesh radishes, both crops that can be made available late in the growing season and into the winter.
+Trials in 2018 focused on miniature lettuces, which can be planted successively throughout the season for several crops.
 Finally, 2019 participants evaluated twelve varieties of amaranth, a nutrient-dense green grown across the globe and lauded for its resistance to hot, dry climates.